How to lighten your Jeep JK (17 ideas)

 13. Only two lug nuts for the spare: Why using five heavy lug nuts when two strongly tightened do the job. (-1 lbs)

-14. A fiberglass hood: It's lightweight, provides a unique look to your Wrangler, and also helps to decrease under hood temperatures.
-It's not that expensive either (starting at $450 / huge variety of choices from Venom, AEV, etc).
-It will reduce the weight of your Jeep: 25 lbs to 35 lbs.
+15. A fiberglass hood: It's lightweight, provides a unique look to your Wrangler, and also helps to decrease under hood temperatures.
+It's not that expensive either (starting at $450 / huge variety of choices from Venom, AEV, Xprite, etc).
+It will reduce the weight of your Jeep: 25 lbs to 50 lbs.
+The Xprite Ultralight Combat Series Hood is a good pick.